woobertdoo/cs-projects/README.md

 This program is made to compare the efficiencies of three different polynomial evaluation algorithms: the brute force method, Horner's method (factorization), and the repeated squares method.
 It also has elements of file i/o.

+## CMP SCI 4280: Program Translation Project

+### project-p0
+The first project in a set of projects used to make a simple compiler.
+This one takes text input and organizes it into a basic binary tree.